 For consumers, the service is completely free.
 You are not charged a fee by Consumer Reports, TrueCar, or the dealership.
 In addition to helping our subscribers, the Build & Buy program also helps Consumer Reports, a nonprofit organization, do its work.
 TrueCar pays Consumer Reports for cars sold through the program, without regard to what makes or models were bought, where they were bought, or who bought them.
 Whatever amounts Consumer Reports receives are used to help defray the costs of its ongoing work and mission.

-If you decide to use the Consumer Reports Build & Buy program we'd like to learn from your experience as we continue to develop and refine the service.
+If you decide to use the Consumer Reports Build & Buy Car Buying Service we'd like to learn from your experience as we continue to develop and refine the service.
 So, if you submit your contact information to a participating dealer(s), we'll send you an e-mail asking for your feedback.

 Consumer Reports does not have any financial relationship with dealers, and the compensation that Consumer Reports receives is not related to the model or to our rating of a specific model.